-The start of the New Year is almost always a time when people feel ready to make some positive changes that will improve their lives.
+The start of the New Year is almost always a time when people feel ready to find some positive ways that will improve their lives.

 These can be small adjustments like committing to a journal entry every day or they might be more sweeping lifestyle modifications, such as a weight loss goal that includes strict dietary restrictions along with regular exercise.